 If you can only visit one brewery in the Asheville area, make a beeline for the New Belgium Brewing Company.
 The local hot spot is known not only for its exceptional beer selection but also for its intriguing tour.
 Although New Belgium has a location in Fort Collins, there is something special about its acclaimed Asheville edition.

 A vast array of beers are available, but on the off chance you don’t like beer, you’re welcome to drink the complimentary sparkling water.
 Otherwise, you’ll be eager to test a variety of brews, including many you might struggle to find in stores outside of Asheville.

 If you plan to tour the brewery, set aside a full afternoon.
-The tour itself takes ninety minutes, but you’ll also want to hang out afterwards and take in New Belgium’s chill ambience.
+The tour itself takes ninety minutes, but you’ll also want to hang out afterward and take in New Belgium’s chill ambiance.
 It’s the type of excursion that can easily take up most of your day, particularly if you visit with a close group of friends or with the intention of making new friends.

 If the weather cooperates, take your beer outside and enjoy the natural beauty of New Belgium’s riverside location.
 Keep an eye out for food trucks, which regularly arrive to feed hungry beer enthusiasts.